mingyaulee/Blazor.BrowserExtension/CONTRIBUTING.md

 ## Working in this repository
 ### Packages shipped by this repository
-There are two packages that are shipped from the two repositories:
+These are the packages that are shipped from this repository:
 1. Blazor.BrowserExtension
 0. Blazor.BrowserExtension.Build
 0. Blazor.BrowserExtension.Template